merjemmm/WA-EV-Analysis/README.md

-# Electric Vehicles in Washington
+# The Status of Electric Vehicles in Washington

 **Name**: Merjem Memic
 **Affiliation**: University of Michigan